CCDirectLink/CCLoader/CCLoaderDocumentation.md

 This file will contain handy things to know about CCLoader and the CrossCode DevTools console.

-# Files

-1. Download the repository by left clicking on the  `Clone or download`  and left click on  `Download Zip`.
-2. Unzip the zip file.
-3. Copy the contents of the folder into your CrossCode installation folder.

 ## Difference between Scripts and Console

 They are both JavaScript code and have the same effect but scripts are loaded at specific times specified in [https://github.com/CCDirectLink/CLS/blob/master/proposals/1/standardized-mod-format.md](https://github.com/CCDirectLink/CLS/blob/master/proposals/1/standardized-mod-format.md "https://github.com/CCDirectLink/CLS/blob/master/proposals/1/standardized-mod-format.md") .
 That doc also tells you how the `package.json` file is structured.